-Are you constantly worried?
+Are you constantly worried and have trouble sleeping?
 Do you feel overwhelmed and struggling in your daily life?

 Anxiety can manifest in different ways, depending on the individual and the situation.
 It is important to pay attention to the physical and emotional symptoms of anxiety.

 Common physical symptoms:

 - Racing heart

 - Sweaty palms

 - Feeling muscle tension

 - Difficulty sleeping

 - Headaches, stomach aches or sore muscles